Deploying a Vector Database with Elasticsearch for Retrieval Augmented Generation (RAG)

 Create Elasticsearch Cluster

-3. Update the object name to elasticsearch.
-In addition to this, add the following yaml to the top level spec: of the Elasticsearch custom resource:
+4. Add the following yaml to the top level spec: of the Elasticsearch custom resource:

 spec: